Eiriksmal/lawler-dot-io-template/content/2019/notes-from-the-goal.md

 <div class="epigraph"><blockquote><p>We always run, never stop; the other option, having some workers idle, is taboo.<footer>Goldratt, 1984, p.
 113</footer></blockquote></div>

-Local maxima are useless.
-The *entire* system must be optimized.
+Local maxima are useless.<label for="mn-morelater" class="margin-toggle">&#8853;</label><input type="checkbox" id="mn-morelater" class="margin-toggle"><span class="marginnote">(More to come as I finish digesting the final portion of the book)</span> The *entire* system must be optimized.
 All processing centers *cannot* have the same capacity.
 Downstream centers need *additional* capacity to absorb the statistical fluctuations from upstream centers.

-(More to come as I finish digesting the final portion of the book)
 </section>
 <section markdown="1">
 ## Curious what to read next?